OlyPongpapat/FEBOK2024/README.md

 ##📢 Setting up your Board and Arduino Software
 <br>
-❗ Please Note that** ❗> We are using **Arduino Mega 2560 REV3** fIf you are to replicate our project and use some other board, there maybe some fixes you need to implement in the code provided in this repo.
+❗ Please Note that** ❗> We are using the **Arduino Mega 2560 REV3**.
+If you choose to replicate our project with a different board, you may need to make some adjustments to the code provided in this repository.

 <br>